irperkin/irperkin/README.md

 <h1 align="center">Hi everyone 👋🏽, I'm Ian Perkins</h1>
-<h3 align="center">A software engineer 👨🏽‍💻 who's kicking 🦵🏽💥 SaaS and taking names ✍🏽 </h3>
+<h3 align="center">A software engineer 👨🏽‍💻 who's kicking 🦵🏽💥 PaaS and taking names ✍🏽 </h3>

-- 🔭 I’m currently working at Fountain, a high growth SaaS company, building a Ruby on Rails monolith used by companies to automate their hiring processes.
+- 🔭 I am currently employed at Oracle, where I work on developing a platform for HealtheIntent APIs that are utilized worldwide to create healthcare workflows

 - 🌱 I’m currently learning about **creating a distributed microservice mesh like [Istio](https://istio.io/)**